August Bebel: Legacy

 August Bebel was the most important leader of the German Social Democratic movement for nearly half a century.
 More than any other figure, he embodied the party's identity and was revered by the working-class masses as their "shadow emperor" (Schattenkaiser).
 He was a powerful orator, a master politician who dominated party congresses, and a pragmatic tactician who successfully guided the SPD from a small sect into the largest political party in Germany.
 While remaining personally committed to the revolutionary goals of Marxism, his practical work in the Reichstag laid the groundwork for the SPD's evolution into a reformist party.
 Both the Social Democratic Party of the Federal Republic of Germany and the Socialist Unity Party of the German Democratic Republic later claimed him as a forefather.
-Historian William Harvey Maehl concludes that Bebel, as a paradigm for both major German socialist movements, ultimately had "a more lasting and ubiquitous influence upon Germany than even Bismarck had."
+Historian William Harvey Maehl concludes that Bebel, as a paradigm for both major German socialist movements, ultimately had "a more lasting and ubiquitous influence upon Germany than even Bismarck had".

 Bebel was also a prolific writer.
 His most famous work, Woman and Socialism (Die Frau und der Sozialismus), published in 1879, was a groundbreaking analysis of the oppression of women from a Marxist perspective.
 It went through more than fifty editions by 1914, was translated into numerous languages, and became one of the most widely read socialist texts of its time, establishing Bebel as a central figure in the socialist feminist movement.
 His multi-volume autobiography, Aus meinem Leben (From My Life), is a major source for the history of the German socialist movement.

+He is also credited for coining the aphorism "Antisemitism is the socialism of fools" which he did in an interview with Hermann Bahr, however he was summarizing a similar statement by Ferdinand Kronawetter, "Antisemitism is nothing but the socialism the idiot of Vienna", a reference to Vienna's mayor at the time, Karl Lueger.